fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

 - March 1st: Introduction
 - March 8th: No lecture
 - March 15th:
-  - Attention is all you need by
+  - Learning Phrase Representations using RNN Encoder-Decoder for Statistical Machine Translation by
-  - Language Models are Unsupervised Multitask Learners
+  - Generative Adversarial Networks
 - March 22nd:
-  - BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding by
+  - Effective Approaches to Attention-based Neural Machine Translation by
-  - Pre-trained Transformers As Universal Computation Engines by
+  - Auto-Encoding Variational Bayes by
 - March 29th:
-  - An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale by
+  - Exploring the Limits of Language Modeling by
-  - Emerging Properties in Self-Supervised Vision Transformers by
+  - Glow: Generative Flow with Invertible 1x1 Convolutions by
 - April 5th:
-  - Style transfer GAN by
+  -  Attention Is All You Need by
-  - Variational Inference with Normalizing Flows by
+  -  Deep Unsupervised Learning using Nonequilibrium Thermodynamics by
 - April 12th (Easter): No lecture
 - April 19th:
-  - Moser Flow: Divergence-based Generative Modeling on Manifolds by
+  -  BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding by
-  - Learning and Generalization in Overparameterized Normalizing Flows by
+  -  Generating Diverse High-Fidelity Images with VQ-VAE-2 by
 - April 26th:
-  - Causality for Machine Learning by
+  -  Improving Language Understanding by Generative Pre-Training by
-  - Invariance, Causality and Robustness by
+  -  Integer Discrete Flows and Lossless Compression by
 - May 3rd:
-  - A Unified Approach to Interpreting Model Predictions by
+  -  Language models are few-shot learners by
-  - Benchmarking and survey of explanation methods for black box models by
+  -  Generative Modeling by Estimating Gradients of the Data Distribution by
 - May 10th:
-  - Single-Model Uncertainties for Deep Learning by
+  -  TruthfulQA: Measuring How Models Mimic Human Falsehoods by
-  - Learning what and where to attend by
+  -  Denoising Diffusion Probabilistic Models by
 - May 17th:
-  - MAUVE: Measuring the Gap Between Neural Text and Human Text using Divergence Frontiers by
+  -  An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale by
-  - Beyond Pixel Norm-Balls: Parametric Adversaries using an Analytically Differentiable Renderer by
+  -  Do Deep Generative Models Know What They Don't Know? by
 - May 24th:
-  - Distilling the Knowledge in a Neural Network by
+  -  Vector-quantized Image Modeling with Improved VQGAN by
-  - Symbolic Knowledge Distillation: from General Language Models to Commonsense Models by
+  -  Detecting Out-of-Distribution Inputs to Deep Generative Models Using Typicality by
 - May 30th: Overflow if needed.